FraserR1188/plant-plates/README.md

 ![Homepage Hero Image](plantplates/static/images/README/home-hero-image.png)

 - This is situated right underneath the nav-bar with the title of the website within it and an indication of what the website is about.
+- I liked the transparency of the image and allowing the writing to come through.

 ### Website Values

 ![Website Values](plantplates/static/images/README/home-what-the-site-is.png)

 - These are the values of the website.
+- I have different coloured font to increase the contrast ratio to enable easier reading.

 ### Recently Added